Essential Oils for Treating Dandruff

 Using essential oils for Dandruff

-Studies have shown that certain essential oils can have a marked effect on reducing your dandruff condition.
+Studies have shown that certain essential oils can have a marked effect on reducing your dandruff condition and help you gain healthy and clean hair.
 Find the right oils for dandruff and add a few drops to your regular shampoo while washing your hair.
 You can also apply a diluted version directly as a dandruff oil treatment.
-Some of the essential oils for dandruff are:
+Here are some hair care tips related to the use of the essential oils for dandruff are:

 Tea tree oil –It is said to contain anti-fungal and anti-inflammatory properties that instantly affects the dandruff causing fungus.
 It can soothe your irritated scalp and reduce the symptoms of dandruff.
 It is important to be careful with Tea tree oil as it can burn and damage your sensitive skin.
 Always dilute it before applying to your scalp and be careful with the quantities.